nilix-ba/Niloufar-BabaAhmadi.github.io/_pages/about.md

 ## What You'll Discover

 Within My Technical Haven, I've thoughtfully curated a collection of my projects and research endeavors, revealing my unwavering commitment to the field of computer science.
-Explore a diverse portfolio, from addressing real-world challenges using cutting-edge machine learning models to optimizing intricate algorithms for maximum efficiency.
+Explore a diverse selection of projects, from addressing real-world challenges using cutting-edge machine learning models to optimizing intricate algorithms for maximum efficiency.
 Each project serves as a testament to my dedication and relentless pursuit of excellence.

 ## Join the Journey